yuukanehiro/fargate-ecs-nginx-php-fpm-for-laravel/README.md

 ### Require Setting ./buildspec_build.yml

 - Set it directly to the variable in the config file
+- Set in Parameter Store in the configuration file

+### Require Setting ./buildspec_migrate.yml

-- Please set in Parameter Store in the configuration file
+- Set in Parameter Store in the configuration file